nobuyuki83/Applied_Computer_Graphics_2022S/README.md

 Lecture at graduate school of information science and technology in the university of Tokyo, spring semester, 2022

-ITC-LMS (for Slack and GitHub Classroom invitaitons):
+ITC-LMS (for Slack and GitHub Classroom invitations):

 - https://itc-lms.ecc.u-tokyo.ac.jp/lms/course?idnumber=20224860-10840F01